 House of Hearing offers hearing care at four centres in Edinburgh, Galashiels, Perth, and St Andrews.
 Call us on 0131 220 1220 for more information.

-January 2021 - All of our clinics remain open for your hearing care needs
+April 2021 - All of our clinics are open for your hearing care needs

 All appointments at House of Hearing are classed as essential, therefore travel to and from your appointment is completely legitimate, regardless of any travel restrictions that might be in place where you live